 Chew patiently; it’s not a race.
 Grandma advised chewing each mouthful 28 times and it was sound advice.

-Make the table pleasant with objects that please; flowers and candles help.
+Make the table or floor pleasant with objects that please; flowers and candles help.

 Mindful Eating as Food for Thought by Jeff Gordinier New York Times Feb.
 7, 2012